bloomberg/chromium.bb/src/docs/threading_and_tasks_faq.md

 * BrowserThread::DeleteOnThread -> base::OnTaskRunnerDeleter / base::RefCountedDeleteOnSequence
 * BrowserMessageFilter::OverrideThreadForMessage() -> BrowserMessageFilter::OverrideTaskRunnerForMessage()
 * CreateSingleThreadTaskRunnerWithTraits() -> CreateSequencedTaskRunnerWithTraits()
-     * Every CreateSingleThreadTaskRunnerWithTraits() usage should be accompanied with a comment and ideally a bug to make it sequence when the sequence-unfriendly dependency is addressed.
+     * Every CreateSingleThreadTaskRunnerWithTraits() usage, outside of BrowserThread::UI/IO, should be accompanied with a comment and ideally a bug to make it sequence when the sequence-unfriendly dependency is addressed.

 ### How to ensure mutual exclusion between tasks posted by a component?

 Create a `SequencedTaskRunner` using `CreateSequencedTaskRunnerWithTraits()` and store it on an object that can be accessed from all the PostTask() call sites that require mutual exclusion.
-If there isn't a shared object that can own common `SequencedTaskRunner`, use `Lazy(Sequenced|SingleThread|COMSTA)TaskRunner` in an anonymous namespace.
+If there isn't a shared object that can own a common `SequencedTaskRunner`, use `Lazy(Sequenced|SingleThread|COMSTA)TaskRunner` in an anonymous namespace.